23solo/leetcode/Arrays 4/Readme.md

   - If the sum is lesser than the target, we need a bigger value and so we will increase the value of k.
   - If the sum is equal to the target, we will simply insert the quad i.e. nums[i], nums[j], nums[k], and nums[l] into our answer and move the pointers k and l skipping the duplicate elements(i.e. by checking the adjacent elements while moving the pointers).
   - Finally, we will have a list of unique quadruplets.

+* Longest Consecutive Sequence
+  - We will first push all elements in the HashSet.
+Then we will run a for loop and check for any number(x) if it is the starting number of the consecutive sequence by checking if the HashSet contains (x-1) or not.
+If ‘x’ is the starting number of the consecutive sequence we will keep searching for the numbers y = x+1, x+2, x+3, …..
+And stop at the first ‘y’ which is not present in the HashSet.
+Using this we can calculate the length of the longest consecutive subsequence.